aws/copilot-cli/site/content/docs/manifest/lb-web-service.en.md

 TLS connections with the Fargate tasks using certificates that you install on the target container.

 <span class="parent-field">http.</span><a id="http-target-port" href="#http-target-port" class="field">`target_port`</a> <span class="type">String</span>
+Optional.
 The container port that receives traffic.
-Specify this field if the container port is different from `iamge.port` for the main container or `sidecar.port` for the sidecar containers.
+By default, this will be `image.port` if the target container is the main container, or `sidecars.<name>.port` if the `target_container` is a sidecar.

 <span class="parent-field">http.</span><a id="http-stickiness" href="#http-stickiness" class="field">`stickiness`</a> <span class="type">Boolean</span>
 Indicates whether sticky sessions are enabled.